KeisakuHiga/cherrys-bake-shop/README.md

 ### Testability and Manageability

 Quality software needs quality testing.
-Source code should be testes with the most coverage
+Source code should be tested with the most coverage and most efficient testing methods.
+Software should also be manageable after deployment.
+A proper

 ### Security